 We know the importance of effective leadership for any crew out in the field.
 That's why we offer leadership training as well as supervisory training to both our employees as well as our peers, to keep the industry current.
 VHV employees can enroll in ongoing training in the summer.
 We've partnered with the Vermont Talent Pipeline to offer leadership and supervisory training to the general contractors and other subcontractors in our region.

 Intended for current craft professionals, this fundamentals course can help further your career to develop the leadership skills needed by foremen or crew leaders.
 This training begins in the fall and runs for approximately 12 weeks.

 This training program is intended for current crew leaders, estimators, or project engineers looking for advance their careers to become Site Supervisors.
 This course runs for approximately 45 weeks.

-To continue our commitment to quality and expand our vision beyond our current company, VHV has developed a nationally recognized and standardized program with the National Center for Construction Education and Research (NCCER).
+To continue our commitment to quality and expand our vision beyond our current company, VHV has developed a training program in line with the nationally recognized and standardized programs of the National Center for Construction Education and Research (NCCER).

 The NCCER is a not-for-profit education foundation that defined a standardized training program for the construction industry.
 Born from a shared goal to develop a safe and productive workforce, NCCER provides both employer and employees with immense benefit.

 VHV has adopted the NCCER training curriculum as the backbone for employee education.
 All new hires at VHV will be enrolled in this program.